 Stratford (2003-08) is the only program to win six straight championships.
 Kimberly is the only program other than Stratford to win four titles in succession (2013-16).
 Lancaster (2000-02), Manitowoc (1984-86), Monroe (1990-92), Two Rivers (1980-82) and Waunakee (2009-11) are the other schools to win three consecutive State championships.

 De Soto has qualified for the most number of playoffs with 32.
 Milwaukee Bradley has qualified 31 times, not including one appearance in a co-op with Carmen South, and is tied with Stratford for the second-most number of times qualifying with 30.
-Edgar and Menomonie have participated in the playoffs 28 times.
-Florence and Waupaca have qualified 27 times.
+Edgar and Menomonie have participated in the playoffs 29 times.
+Howards Grove and Waupaca have qualified 28 times.

 NCAA Eligibility Info